Virtual network peering

-To learn about permissions required to create a virtual network peering, see Virtual network peering permissions.
+To learn about permissions required to create a virtual network peering, see Permissions.

-There is a nominal charge for ingress and egress traffic that utilizes a virtual network peering connection.
-For more information on VNet Peering and Global VNet peering pricing, see the pricing page.
+There's a nominal charge for ingress and egress traffic that uses a virtual network peering connection.
+For more information, see Virtual Network pricing.

-A virtual network peering is created between virtual networks created through the same, or different deployment models that exist in the same, or different subscriptions.
+You can create a peering between two virtual networks.
+The networks can belong to the same subscription, different deployment models in the same subscription, or different subscriptions.
 Complete a tutorial for one of the following scenarios:

 Azure deployment model Subscription Both Resource Manager Same Different One Resource Manager, one classic Same Different

 To learn how to create a hub and spoke network topology, see Hub-spoke network topology in Azure.